Concerns raised pets are being traumatised by bangs and explosions

 Many fireworks manufacturers now produce quiet fireworks and they insist they are just as visually impressive as their noisy equivalents.

-Last year, a petition to restrict the sale of fireworks to reduce stress and fear in pets was signed by more than 100,000 people.
+A recent petition to restrict the sale of fireworks to reduce stress and fear in pets was signed by more than 100,000 people.